cimi/romania-choropleth/README.md

 ## Overview

 This project aims to provide an easy way to render a map of Romania and colorize it according to variable data.
-You can create a choropleth map of Romania just by referencing a csv or tsv data file and declaring a configuration object.
+You can create a [choropleth map](http://en.wikipedia.org/wiki/Choropleth_map) of Romania just by referencing a csv or tsv data file and declaring a configuration object.
+Each county has its own element in the DOM and can be manipulated and styled like any other element.

 #### See a live demo [here](http://improve.ro/sandbox/romania/) - population difference across counties.

 You are not forced to have a dataset to build a map.
-Each county has a css class with its ID ('B' for Bucharest, 'BV' for Brașov etc.).
+Each county has a css class with its abbreviation ('B' for Bucharest, 'BV' for Brașov etc.).
 You can colorize the map and add any type of events to the counties without having a dataset available.
-See this simple example.
+See [this simple example] that shows the Romanian provinces colored only through CSS.

-It's based on [D3.js](http://d3js.org/) and [TopoJSON](https://github.com/mbostock/topojson/).
+The project is based on [D3.js](http://d3js.org/) and [TopoJSON](https://github.com/mbostock/topojson/).
 It also uses jQuery and Handlebars.
 Structurally, is built around [Yeoman](http://yeoman.io) and [RequireJS](http://requirejs.org).

 ## How to use it